CV examples

 How long should a banking CV be?

-Your CV should be concise and impactful.
 Aim for a maximum of two pages, focusing on relevant experiences and achievements.
 Avoid lengthy paragraphs and use bullet points to make the CV easily scannable for recruiters.
+Discover more about the ideal CV length for the job you are applying for.

 What is the average salary of a banker in the UK?

 The average salary of a banker in the UK varies depending on the specific role and level of experience.
-Entry-level positions may start around £20,000 to £30,000 per year, while more experienced bankers in managerial positions can earn over £60,000 annually.
+Entry-level positions may start around £20,000 to £30,000 per year.
+More experienced bankers in managerial positions can earn over £60,000 annually.
 Investment bankers and private bankers often earn higher salaries, with the potential for substantial bonuses.

 How to write a CV for investment banking?